KiranJasvanee/KJCircularSlider/README.md

 * If using Interface Builder, add UIView on your interface builder, add KJCurveSlider in 'Class' at Identity inspector of added UIView.

 Use following properties to edit design layout.
+Add your layout settings in `viewDidAppear`.

 ```swift
 // declare instance of KJCurveSlider by connecting to UIView outlet at interface builder